CREATING AN INCLUSIVE SYLLABUS

 Creating an inclusive and equitable climate for learning in diverse classrooms is an important but often overlooked aspect of developing a syllabus and conducting a successful course.

-In the winter of 2016-2017, the Urban Planning department used a grant from the Center for Teaching Excellence to consolidate and extend existing resources to create an easy-to-use tool for self-evaluating our teaching when it comes to diversity, equity, and inclusion.
+Faculty and students working with the Center for Teaching Excellence consolidated and extended existing resources to create an easy-to-use tool for self-evaluating our teaching when it comes to diversity, equity and inclusion.
 This packet introduces the tool and explains how it can be used to advance equity, diversity, and inclusion in our courses, especially through a self-audit of our syllabi.

 If our goal is to engage all students in active and meaningful learning, our course syllabi and curriculum must acknowledge the experiences and identities of all people.
 This process starts with an understanding of the following: